Lent & Easter

 Worship at 10 a.m.

 The Sunday before Easter is the last Sunday in Lent.
 Worship begins with a palm processional commemorating Jesus’ triumphal entry into Jerusalem thus it is called Palm Sunday.
-The first followers of Jesus in the first century were called people of The Way.
 As the service progresses, we follow Jesus on his last earthly week as he knows his death is near.
-Today, our culture often would rather deny our mortality; Jesus shows us The Way to live meaningfully and how to face death in life.
+Today, our culture often would rather deny our mortality; Jesus shows us how live meaningfully and how to face death in life.

 Worship at 7 p.m.

-Our Easter celebration is a joyful celebration of the new life that arises from following the Way of Jesus.
+Our Easter service is a joyful celebration of the new life that arises from following Jesus.
 As we walk our paths of discipleship, we grow in forgiveness, grace and love.
 We discover our connection to all others and dismantle the falsehood of separation.
-The Way of Jesus brings union with God and all.

 Easter Flowers